juruen/cavalieri/README.md

 #### Ubuntu packages

-You can install a deb package for Ubuntu 13.10 and 14.04 by adding this ppa:
+You can install a deb package for Ubuntry 14.04 (Trusty) by adding this ppa:

 ```
 sudo add-apt-repository ppa:juruen/cavalieri